top of page

 Ideate

-Evaluated four potential vent mechanisms using hand calculations and airflow modeling:
+Evaluated potential airflow apertures using hand calculations and CFD:

 Smoker2.jpeg